Twitter gives Occupy protester's tweets to U.S. judge

 Twitter and Harris had challenged the subpoena but Sciarrino rejected their arguments in June.
 Twitter has filed an appeal, which is scheduled to be heard in November.

-The case involves a thorny legal question that has rarely, if ever, been tackled by courts: whether Twitter users have the right to go to court to fight requests from law enforcement for their tweets.
+The case involves a thorny legal question: whether Twitter users have the right to fight in court requests from law enforcement for their tweets.

-Twitter and Harris argued that Harris, as the author of the tweets in question, should have legal standing to combat the subpoena.
-Twitter's terms of service make clear that users have a proprietary interest in their records, according to the company's appeal.

-Sciarrino, however, has said only Twitter can legally challenge a law enforcement request for tweets, since it is the company, not the user, that owns the content in question.
-He compared it to a subpoena of bank records, which courts have found cannot be challenged by the account holder.

 Twitter had faced a Friday deadline to comply with the subpoena or face contempt and a heavy fine.